awwkl/fetchpac/README.md

 <br>

 ### What is fetchpac?
 <img src="./assets/showcase/showcase_01.png" alt="" align="right" height="240px">

-Fetchpac is a command-line tool written in Bash for printing information about packages installed on your system in an aesthetic and visually pleasing way.
-It works for Arch Linux and Arch-based Linux distributions using the pacman package manager.
+- Command-line tool written in Bash
+- Print information about packages installed on your system
+- Works for Arch Linux and Arch-based Linux distributions using the pacman package manager

+### Overall Goals
-The overall goal of fetchpac is to provide a quick and broad overview of packages installed on your system, all with a single-word command "fetchpac".
-The information displayed can then be used for system maintenance and tracking of installed packages.
-This information is presented alongside an ASCII image of a pacman chasing after the Arch Linux logo, so it can be used in screenshots of your system.
+- Quick and broad overview of packages installed on your system
+- Simple to use, with a single-word command "fetchpac"
+- Used for system maintenance and tracking of installed packages
+- Aesthetic; presented alongside an ASCII image of a pacman chasing after a Linux logo, so it can be used in screenshots of your system
+- Lightweight and fast
+- Accurate; relies on package manager and system commands for querying of information

 ### Features

-It displays the total number of packages, split into different categories: explicit, dependency, native, foreign, orphan; the total size of package caches; and time of most recent full system upgrade and most recent synchronized package list.
+- Displays the total number of packages
+- Split into different categories: explicit, dependency, native, foreign, orphan; the total size of package caches on your system; and time of most recent full system upgrade and most recent synchronized package list.
+- Customize information, aesthetics, and displayed explanations (see below)

 ### Installation
 This package is hosted on the Arch User Repository at <a href="https://aur.archlinux.org/packages/fetchpac-git">https://aur.archlinux.org/packages/fetchpac-git</a>.
-You may also install the package manually:
+Otherwise, you may install the package manually:
 ```
 git clone https://github.com/sky-aw/fetchpac.git
 cd fetchpac